carelvniekerk/ConfidentLLM/README.md

 uv sync
 ```

+Note: To install the sqlalchemy extension for mypy, identify the mypy python interpreter eg. `/opt/homebrew/Cellar/mypy/1.16.0/libexec/bin/python` and install mypy-extensions and sqlalchemy using this interpreter.

 ### Models Used

 - **Gemma 2 2B** – used for both reward model training and RL fine-tuning